garystafford/jenkins-devops/README.md

 ## Architecture

-Fully configured, the Jenkins DevOps Docker container uses two bind-mounted directories on the host.
+The Jenkins DevOps Toolkit Docker container uses two bind-mounted directories on the host.
 The first, the Jenkins' home directory, contains all required configuration.
 The second directory is used for backups, created using the Jenkins Backup plugin.
 Additionally, Jenkins can back up its configuration, using the SCM Sync plugin, to GitHub.
 Both these backup methods require additional configuration.

 ![Jenkins DevOps Docker Image Architecture](https://github.com/garystafford/jenkins-devops/blob/master/pics/architecture.png)